w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Advancements/Upgrades.md

 </center>

 ## More Flows {: #MoreFlows}
-The More Flows upgrade allows you to add up to 5 more <a href="/Bot-features/Utility-and-Config-Commands/Config-Commands#Flow" target="_blank">flows</a> every time you purchase the upgrade.
+You start out with 2, but buying the More Flows upgrade allows you to add up to 5 more <a href="/Bot-features/Utility-and-Config-Commands/Config-Commands#Flow" target="_blank">flows</a> every time you purchase the upgrade.
 Once you purchase the upgrade in <a href="/Bot-features/Currency-Commands/Advancements/Upgrades" target="_blank">/advancements upgrades</a>, you can instantly record or add new flows to your `/flow list`.

 Without upgrading this, you can only keep one flow in your list.
 You can read more about flows and how they work in the <a href="https://dankmemer.lol/tutorial/flows" target="_blank">flow tutorial</a>.